gnarroway/mongo-driver-3/README.md

 ; }
 ```

-You can also create a client and get a DB manually:
+You can also create a client and get a DB separately:

 ```clojure
 ;; Calling create without an arg will try and connect to the default host/port.